error27/smatch/Documentation/types.rst

 as well as the declaration's identifier.

 Usage:
-  * .ctype.base_type points to the unmodified type (wich must not be a SYM_NODE itself)
+  * .ctype.base_type points to the unmodified type (which must not be a SYM_NODE itself)
   * .ctype.modifiers, .as, .alignment, .contexts will contains the 'variation' (MOD_CONST, the attributes, ...).